-- 1. Eighteen participants, most of them blue river players, had an 'acceptable to bad' performance in round 1 (performances ranging between 1.3 and 3), did not purchase a second forecast set, and performed badly in round 2 (performances ranging between 2.3 and 6). - 20 2.
-Four players, mostly in charge of the yellow river, had a 'good to bad' performance in round 1 (performances ranging between 1 and 3), purchased a second forecast set for 10,000 tokens or higher, and performed very well in round 2 (performances of 1). - 3.
-Three participants, all green river players, had a 'good to acceptable' performance in round 1 (performances ranging between 1 and 1.5), bought a second forecast set for 6,000 to 8,000 tokens, but performed badly in round 2 (performances ranging between 2 and 2.5).
+- 2. Four players, mostly in charge of the yellow river, had a "good to bad" performance in round 1 (performances ranging between 1 and 3), purchased a second forecast set for 10 000 tokens or higher, and performed very well in round 2 (performances of 1). - 3.
+Three participants, all green river players, had a "good to acceptable" performance in round 1 (performances ranging between 1 and 1.5), bought a second forecast set for 6000-8000 tokens, but performed badly in round 2 (performances ranging between 2 and 2.5).

-The winners of the game, six players in total, finished round 2 with 8,000 or 12,000 tokens in their purse.
+The winners of the game, six players in total, finished round 2 with 8000 or 12 000 tokens in their purse.
 Half of these participants were assigned the green river and the other half the blue river.
 Apart from one participant, all had received a biased forecast set in the first round.
-Most participants had a 'good to acceptable' performance in the first round (performances ranging between 1 and 1.7), did not purchase any forecast set and had a 'good to bad' performance in the second round performances ranging between 1 and 3).
+Most participants had a "good to acceptable" performance in the first round (performances ranging between 1 and 1.7), did not purchase any forecast set and had a "good to bad" performance in the second round (performances ranging between 1 and 3).
 Their performance in round 2 did not lead to large money losses, as it did for yellow river participants, which can be explained by the fact that they did not have so many flood events in this round (see Table 1).

-The average 'avoided cost', the average bid for a second forecast set and the average 'new bid' are presented in Table 5 for each river.
-By comparing the 'avoided cost' with the average bid for each river, it is noticeable that the average bid was larger than the 'avoided cost' of each river.
-On average participants paid 1,000 tokens more for their second forecast set than the benefit, in terms of tokens spared in the second round, that they made from having this forecast set.
+The average "avoided cost", the average bid for a second forecast set and the average "new bid" are presented in Table 5 for each river.
+By comparing the "avoided cost" with the average bid for each river, it is noticeable that the average bid was larger than the "avoided cost" of each river.
+On average participants paid 1000 tokens more for their second forecast set than the benefit, in terms of tokens spared in the second round, that they derived from having this forecast set.
 This could explain why none of the winners of the game had a forecast set in the second round.
-From the average 'new bid', it is evident that participants would have liked to pay less on average than what they originally paid for their second forecast set.
-For all the rivers, the average 'new bid' is closer to the 'avoided cost' than the average bid of participants during the auction.
+From the average "new bid", it is evident that participants would have liked to pay less on average than what they originally paid for their second forecast set.
+For all the rivers, the average 'new bid' is closer to the "avoided cost" than the average bid of participants during the auction.